teamsakuraos/astra-wallpapers/README.md

-# YoyoOS Wallpaper
+# Lingmo OS Wallpaper

-YoyoOS's system wallpaper.
+The system of LingmoOS has built-in wallpaper by default, and the default wallpaper is changed once for each major version.

 ## License